telerik/ajax-docs/controls/treelist/data-editing/inserting-records/using-inplace-and-editforms-modes.md

 ---
 title: Using InPlace and EditForms Modes
-page_title: Using InPlace and EditForms Modes | RadTreeList for ASP.NET AJAX Documentation
+page_title: Using InPlace and EditForms Modes - RadTreeList
-description: Using InPlace and EditForms Modes
+description: Check our Web Forms article about Using InPlace and EditForms Modes.
 slug: treelist/data-editing/inserting-records/using-inplace-and-editforms-modes
 tags: using,inplace,and,editforms,modes
 published: True